syncfusion-content/maui-docs/MAUI/Radial-Gauge/migration.md

 </tr>
 </table>

-The below code example, explains how to intialize content pointer .Net MAUI SfRadialGauge.
+The below code example, explains how to initialize content pointer .Net MAUI SfRadialGauge.
 Content pointer feature is not applicable in Xamarin SfCircularGauge.

 {% tabs %}